 Should you recreate this vegan nacho cheese sauce, please leave a comment below and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I love to see your recreations.

-- Put all ingredients into a saucepan, stir with a whisk, and bring the mixture to a boil.
+- Put all ingredients into a saucepan and stir with a whisk.
+Once everything is combined, turn on the heat and bring the mixture to a boil while stirring constantly.

 - Let simmer on low to medium heat for about one minute until the sauce is stretchy.

-- If the cheese sauce turns out too thick, just add more coconut milk, up to 1 cup.
+- Thickness: If the cheese sauce turns out too thick, just add more coconut milk or any other plant-based milk (or water), up to 1 cup.

-- In case you don't like the taste of coconut milk, you can sub any plant-based milk instead, e.g. almond milk, cashew milk etc. The higher the fat content of the milk is, the better will be the taste of the vegan cheese sauce.
+- Coconut milk: In case you don't like the taste of coconut milk, you can use a different plant-based milk instead, e.g. almond milk, cashew milk, etc. The higher the fat content of the milk, the better will be the taste of the vegan cheese sauce.

-- Tapioca flour/starch can be bought in every Asia shop or big supermarkets or simply ordered online.
+- Tapioca flour: Tapioca flour/starch can be bought in every Asia shop or big supermarkets or simply ordered online.

-- Two readers (thanks, Brooklyn and Nichola) commented that arrowroot flour (also known as arrowroot powder or arrowroot starch) is a great substitute for tapioca flour/starch.
+- Tapioca substitute: Two readers (thanks, Brooklyn and Nichola) commented that arrowroot flour (also known as arrowroot powder or arrowroot starch) is a great substitute for tapioca flour/starch.

 - FAQ: "My cheese sauce didn't turn out yellow.
 What did I do wrong...?"
 Answer: Some nutritional yeast brands enrich their products with lots of B-vitamins.
-The one I order from Amazon (it’s linked in the recipe) contains B-vitamins and the nutritional yeast flakes have a yellow color.
-When I use 3 tbsp the cheese sauce turns out pretty yellow like in the pics.
-When I use less (e.g. just 1 tbsp) the color is just light yellowish."
+The nutritional yeast flakes which I ordered from Amazon contain B-vitamins and are therefore yellow.
+When I use 3 tbsp, the cheese sauce turns out pretty yellow, but when I use less (e.g. just 1 tbsp) the color is just light yellowish."
+You can also add a pinch or turmeric powder.

 If you are using Pinterest, feel free to pin the following photo: